AD-SDL/polybot-web-service/README.md

 Activate the environment, if you used Anaconda, and then call `./run.sh` to launch a server that is accessible from localhost only.

+## Using Polybot

+Polybot comes with a command line interface, also named "`polybot`".

+At present, the only command is to upload data to the server:

+`polybot upload experiment_name file.csv`

+Call `polybot --help` to see the full list of operations.